LabTranslationalArchitectomics/riboWaltz/README.md

 											fastapath = path_to_fasta)
 ![codon_usage_barplot](https://github.com/LabTranslationalArchitectomics/riboWaltz/blob/master/vignettes/codon_usage_barplot.png)

   To unravel possible defects in ribosome elongation at specific codons or aa-tRNAs use is it possible to exploit `codon_usage_psite` to compare empirical usage from two conditions or organisms or to asses potenial differences between the empirical codon usage and the more diffused codon usage bias based on codon frequencies.
 To this aim a set of 64 values can be passed to the function by the user through the option *codon_usage*.
-The structure of the required data frame is as follow (reporting the codon usage bias in mouse downloaded from http://www.kazusa.or.jp/codon)
+The structure of the required data table is as follow (reporting the codon usage bias in mouse downloaded from http://www.kazusa.or.jp/codon)

   |  codon  |  usage_index  |
   |:------:|:------:|